 5. Freeline Therapeutics – FRLN (NASDAQ)

-Of the many gene therapy companies out there, Freeline Therapeutics works with systematic AAV-based gene therapy, which is a type of virus programmed to direct genes where they need to go.
+Freeline Therapeutics works with AAV-based gene therapies, which are a type of virus programmed to direct genes where they need to go.

-Their pipeline focuses on treating inherited diseases, such as Haemophilia, Fabry Disease, and Gaucher Disease.
+It pipeline is focused on treating inherited diseases, such as Hemophilia, Fabry Disease, and Gaucher Disease.

 6. Gamida Cell – GMDA (NASDAQ)

-Based in Israel, Gamida Cell is a cell therapy company that focuses on stem cell research for cell and immune therapy.
-Its shares are selling for $4.09 each.
+Based in Israel, Gamida Cell is a cell therapy company that develops novel cell therapies for patients with cancer and other serious diseases.
+Its shares are selling for $3.38 each.

 7. Mesoblast Limited – MESO (NASDAQ)

-Founded in 2004 and based in Australia, Mesoblast Limited is a regenerative medicine company focused on treating inflammatory ailments, back pain, and cardiovascular disease.
-Currently, their shares are selling for $18.56 each.
+Founded in 2004 and based in Australia, Mesoblast Limited is a cell therapy company focused on treating inflammatory ailments, back pain, and cardiovascular disease.
+Currently, its shares are selling for $4.06 each.

-They are developing allogeneic cellular medicines as treatments, and their Phase 3 product candidates include treatments for advanced chronic heart failure and ARDS (advanced respiratory distress syndrome) due to COVID.
+Mesoblast is developing donor-derived cellular medicines.
+Its Phase 3 product candidates include treatments for advanced chronic heart failure, as well as ARDS (advanced respiratory distress syndrome) due to COVID.

 8. Pluristem Therapeutics – PSTI (NASDAQ)

-Holding a stock price of $11.09 a share, Pluristem Therapeutics is a clinical-stage regenerative medicine company with a focus on using placental cells to treat a wide range of conditions, including muscle injuries and radiation exposure.
+Holding a stock price of $1,72 a share, Pluristem Therapeutics is a clinical-stage regenerative medicine company that uses placental-derived cells to treat a wide range of conditions, such as muscle injuries and radiation exposure.

 9. REGENXBIO – RGNX (NASDAQ)

-REGENXBIO, a leader in AAV gene therapy, currently sits at $29.16 a share.
+REGENXBIO, a leader in AAV gene therapies, currently sits at $25.29 a share.
+AAV stands for adeno-associated virus, which are small viruses that can infect humans and some primates.

 10. VistaGen Therapeutics – VTGN (NASDAQ)

-Although their stock currently sells for $0.69 a share, VistaGen is a clinical-stage biopharmaceutical company developing medications for treating anxiety and depression, as well as central nervous system diseases.
+VistaGen is a clinical-stage biopharmaceutical company developing medications for anxiety and depression, as well as central nervous system (CNS) diseases.
+Its stock currently sells for $1.48 a share.

-More specifically, VistaStem is the subsidiary operating under VistaGen.
-VistaStem’s focus is applying stem cell tech to predict potential heart toxicity of new chemicals long before they’re used in animal or human studies.
+VistaStem is a subsidiary of VistaGen that is using stem cell technologies to determine the potential toxicity of new drugs and chemicals before they get tested within animal or human studies.

-These are just a few of the top biotech companies across the world.
-As you’ve noticed, cell therapy companies are tackling a broad range of ailments, from cancerous afflictions to hair follicle transplants.
+These are just a few of the most interesting cell therapy companies from across the world.
+As you’ve noticed, they are are tackling a broad range of ailments, from cancer to osteoarthritis.

-What cell therapy companies are you investing in and why?
+What cell therapy companies are you following and why?
 Share your thoughts in the comments below.